William S. Ladd: Residence

 Ladd built the Ladd Carriage House in 1883 across the street on the corner of Columbia and Broadway for his horses and carriages and some staff quarters.
 The building still stands (now occupied by The Raven and Rose restaurant, next door to Ladd Tower).
 It is listed on the National Register of Historic Places.

 The Ladd house was last occupied by William S. Ladd's daughter Helen Ladd Corbett, who was the widow of Henry Jagger Corbett, the eldest son of banker, merchant and US Senator Henry W. Corbett who he had predeceased.
 She moved to her parents' house in 1910 after her mother's death so her eldest son Henry Ladd Corbett could move into her previous home (the Henry Jagger Corbett family residence) on the Park Blocks in Portland.
-She lived as a widow in the former W. S. Ladd home until she sold it in 1926 to move to the Riverwood District which earlier had been known as Rivera.
+She lived as a widow in the former W. S. Ladd home until she sold it in 1926 to move to south of the Portland city limits in an area which earlier had been known as Rivera.

 She sold the Ladd house and the downtown block it occupied for an intended hotel, which was never built, as the Depression began.

 The Ladd house burned down while it was being dismantled after most of the fine furnishings and interior architectural details had been removed for use in Helen Ladd Corbett's new house.
 (Note: Located at the then Pacific Highway (now known as SW Riverside Drive) with SW Military Road.
 The new house had been designed by Whidden & Lewis for a previous owner, which she altered and where she lived for the last nine years of her life.

 It was sold by her sons a few years after her 1936 death.

 It was described by The Oregonian in 1939:

 The former country estate of the late Mrs. Helen Ladd Corbett, constituting six and a half acres of sightly property near the Willamette River a short distance south of West Portland will be divided into several tracts on which fine country homes will soon be erected ...

 The site of the former Corbett estate extends from the Pacific highway [now SW Riverside Drive] at its junction with Southwest Military road along gentle slopes above the exclusive Riverwood section in the midst of many of the finest country estates and gardens near Portland.
 From several vantage points there is an outlook across the Willamette river towards Mount Hood.)

 The Oregonian Building was later built on the site.
 (Note: The Oregonian Building opened in 1948, designed by Pietro Belluschi.)
 The Oregonian Building was subsequently bought by Amazon's AWS Elemental, formerly Elemental Technologies, whose headquarters now occupies the building.